 I am only 23 years old, and lately I’ve been thinking a lot about my (hopefully very distant) future.
 Some background: My dad has multiple sclerosis, an auto-immune disease.
 Because I am his direct relative and a woman, my chances of getting MS are close to 20 times greater than the average person.
 The real reason this is important now: Life insurance.
 Once someone is diagnosed with MS, cancer, or any other life-threatening illness it is near impossible to ever qualify for life insurance.
 This isn’t something most people in their early 20s think about.
 I’ve been through ups and downs that have caused me to grow up much faster than I would like, but I’d rather be informed than ignorant.

 Access to private information is only one aspect.
 What will happen to my public online presence?
-Ever since I first came online, over 15 years ago, I have used the Internet to share my ideas and interests.
+Ever since I first came online, over 15 years ago, I have used the Internet to share my ideas and interests and to look for adult services like Zoom Escorts and others.
 I’m still mourning the first few webpages I made as a kid – only the memories of “Jenna’s Sports Site” and “Girls in Sports” now remain.
 The beauty of the social and semantic web is that what we share online is more meaningful and connected than ever before.
 My blog consists of some posts related to social media and technology, along with detailed memoirs of my semester in Australia.
 The latter isn’t very interesting to most readers, but it shows who I am and what I’ve done.
 I want my children, my children’s children, and anyone else interested to know about my life.
 Imagine what our kids will find – searching through blog posts with detailed contextual information.

 Let’s look back at the question Entruset first asked: What do you want your legacy to be?
 After writing this I realized I wrote a similar personal blog post almost 2 years ago – and never posted it.
 I think it’s about time for it to come live, to explain the original reason I started blogging.
 Re-reading it now is reminiscent and makes me excited to read my posts 10 years from now.